Calculator

 Frequency (f)

-The frequency is: Hz
+The equation for frequency is: